Empower

 The Empower Fellowship provides the opportunity for students to launch social enterprises, participate in internships and conduct applied research related to social entrepreneurship in international or local community development.
 The fellowship offers either a grant or stipend for students to pursue these opportunities and allows students to join the Social Entrepreneurship Network at Tufts, which encourages collaboration, mentorship, and the promotion of social entrepreneurship on campus.

-Empower Fellowship — Social Entrepreneurship Grant
+Empower Fellowship — Social Entrepreneurship Grants

 Empower Fellowship — Internships

-Empower Fellowship — Applied Research
+Empower Fellowship — Research

 Program At-a-Glance